Who is Barbara Kalmen?

 What does a typical in home consultant look like?

 First we will talk on the phone about your current concerns.
 Then we will set up a time for me to come and watch you feed your baby.
 I’ll address any questions you might have and we will develop a personalized action plan.
-You can continue to contact me with follow-up questions at no additional cost.
-At the end of the consultation you will be given a superbill to submit to your insurance company for possible reimbursement if these services are part of your plan. (usual consultation time is 1-1 ½ hours) Cost: $150.
-Please call to make an appointment at (281) 315-9361.
+You can continue to contact me with follow-up questions at NO additional cost.
+At the end of the consultation you will be given a superbill to submit to your insurance company for possible reimbursement if these services are part of your plan. (usual consultation time is 1 1/2 to 2 hours).
+Call or text to make an appointment at (281) 315-9361.

 I would like to sign up for a lactation visit, how do I do that?

 You can contact me through the contact form here.
-If you have an immediate need you can call me at (281) 315-9361 to set up an appointment.
+If you have an immediate need or just want to ask questions you can call me at (281) 315-9361.